 We are pleased to report that our drinking water meets Federal and State requirements.
+Although the Town is required to collect two (2) samples every month, only one sample was collected in May 2020.
+Immediate corrective action was taken.
 The following report is provided in compliance with Federal regulations and will be provided annually each year.
 This report outlines the quality of our finished drinking water and what that quality means.

 If you have any questions about this report or concerning your water utility, please contact the Town Manager, Ms. Wendy Dixon at (410) 482-6222.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings held on the first and third Thursday of each month at Town Hall at 7:00 PM.
+If you want to learn more, please attend any of our regularly scheduled meetings held on the first and third Thursday of each month at Town Hall at 6:00 PM.

 The Town of Greensboro Water Department routinely monitors for contaminants in your drinking water in accordance with Federal and State laws.
-The table on the following page shows the results of our monitoring for the period of January 1st to December 31st, 2019.
+The table on the following page shows the results of our monitoring for the period of January 1st to December 31st, 2020.